 The alternatives to receiving this kind of affirmation are two: a complete lack of affirmation—which Baars calls denial[iv]; or the preference of doing over feeling or being, which doesn’t fulfill the fundamental precepts described and is therefore insufficient.
 Wherever affirmation is not received, a person acquires what Baars and Anna Terruwe, the psychiatrist who preceded him and with whom he collaborated, identified as frustration neurosis.
 The diagnosis of this neurosis contextualized the symptoms and experiences of many patients for whom other standard forms of therapy were insufficient, including one patient who observed that, no matter what the psychologists explained, all her being demanded was a demonstration of tenderness.[v]
 She just wanted to have the deeper, formative experience of being revealed her own dignity—and, until she had it, she would remain existentially frustrated.

-If insufficient receptivity of tenderness into one’s being thwarts the development of emotional life, symptoms include abnormal rapport with others, across all relationships; feelings of uncertainty, insecurity, inferiority, and inadequacy, each manifesting in different ways; and a sort of existential fear and frustration.[vi]
+Where a person experiences insufficient receptivity of tenderness, thwarted emotional life manifests in abnormal rapport with others, across all relationships; feelings of uncertainty, insecurity, inferiority, and inadequacy, each manifesting in different ways; and a sort of existential fear and frustration.[vi]

 It seems to me, therefore, that even psychological study demonstrates very clearly the urgency of taking seriously the dignity of the person and the relationships in which that dignity is recognized and manifested.
 The worthiness and lovability of our own being are not a merely intellectual truth, but one to be experienced; the depth of the necessary experience is proportionate to the depth of the dignity possessed, proportionate to the objective truth that experience can “fill out.”
 It is for this reason that we human persons require the purest form of experience: the being-present-to-being kind of experience, where two gazes meet each other’s in an encounter that bridges the gap between persons, and nothing less; an experience that makes one.